Rehab-Robotics-Lab/FloSystem/README.md

 A few notes:

-- you should probably restrict what the user that is getting access can do.
+*   you should probably restrict what the user that is getting access can do.
 The best option is to set the permissions to AmazonPollyReadOnlyAccess
-- You can have other users configured.
+*   You can have other users configured.
 By changing the --profile, you control the name of the user if no profile is specified, then the information is saved to a default
-- If you ever need to revoke permissions for a user, that can be done from the IAM Console by deactivating the user's Access Keys.
+*   If you ever need to revoke permissions for a user, that can be done from the IAM Console by deactivating the user's Access Keys.
-- TODO: I would like to find a way to limit how many calls can be made by a user.
+*   TODO: I would like to find a way to limit how many calls can be made by a user.
-- To check whether polly is available given the profile, run `aws polly help --profile flo`.
+*   To check whether polly is available given the profile, run `aws polly help --profile flo`.
 If you get back a list of commands to run on polly, you should be good.
-- To fully test, can run:
+*   To fully test, can run:
     `aws polly synthesize-speech --output-format mp3 --voice-id Ivy --text 'hello, this is a test' --profile flo test.mp3` and then play the audio by installing: `sudo apt install mpg123` and typing `mpg123 test.mp3`
-- you might find that you are getting some sort of server connection errors. you can resolve that by running `pip3 install -U boto3` (this should now be a part of the install script, but it is commented out)
+*   you might find that you are getting some sort of server connection errors. you can resolve that by running `pip3 install -U boto3` (this should now be a part of the install script, but it is commented out)

-### Getting WebRTC ROS installed {#webrtc-ros}

-This will need to happen wherever you are running the webserver:

-1. Clone the dev branch either into the catkin_ws/src folder or somewhere else and link it in for the repo: https://github.com/RobotWebTools/webrtc_ros
-2. Add a file at `webrtc_ros/webrtc` named `CATKIN_IGNORE`, leave it empty
-3. Build the catkin workspace as normal
-4. make sure that at `LilFloSystem/flo_web/web_app/public` you link (`ln -s`) to `~/catkin_ws/src/webrtc_ros/webrtc_ros/web`.
-This should already be present.

-The prior instructions give you the latest version of the package.
-This is needed as the build farm version is not being updated quickly.
-However if eventually the build farm version is used (likely via a rosdep dependency), then the link will need to be changed to point to `/opt/ros/<distro name>/share/webrtc_ros/web`

 ## Developing